carmine-alberto/ing-sw-2020-alberto-battiato-betti/README.md

 ![SANTORINI](https://pbs.twimg.com/media/DcMrncHWsAIr5dB?format=jpg&name=small)
 # Prova Finale di Ingegneria del Software a.a.
 2019-2020
-During this year final exam the partecipants were required to implement the game [Santorini](http://www.craniocreations.it/prodotto/santorini/) using Java programming language and in particular Model View Controller pattern.
-The project covers all the game's rules for two and three players with the exceptions of severals advanced gods.
-Using object-oriented programming two different game modes were developed: CLI and GUI.
-CLI mode (Command Line Interface) offers a simple game mode to be used in the command line.
-For those who would like a more complete and good-looking game experience, there is the GUI (Graphical User Interface).
+For this year's final exam, the partecipants were required to implement the game [Santorini](http://www.craniocreations.it/prodotto/santorini/) using the Java programming language and the Model-View-Controller pattern.
+The project covers all the game's rules for two and three players, except for several advanced gods whose power has not been implemented.
+Using Object-Oriented Programming principles and patterns (better detailed in the JavaDoc), two different game interfaces were developed: CLI and GUI.
+- The CLI (Command Line Interface) offers a simple game mode to be used in the command line;
+- The GUI (Graphical User Interface) caters to those players who like a more complete and good-looking game experience.

 ## UML
-The UML documentation is avialable in two different versions, the initial one, created as soon as the problem was brought us, and the final one: created once completed the program.
+The UML documentation is available in two different versions: the initial one, created as soon as the game specs were made public, and the final one, created once the game was completed.
 There are several and interesting differences.

 * [Initial UML](https://raw.githubusercontent.com/carmine-alberto/ing-sw-2020-alberto-battiato-betti/master/deliverables/UML/OldModelController.png?token=ANPYJVHN5TTZ4PWANRURLA27A5N6S)